seonghwan20/Blockchain_Project/README.md

 ## 🔨 Code Overview

 - **`fullnode.py`**
-  - Flask Application: Integrates all routes, forming the main process of the full node.
+  - Flask Application: Manages the main processes of the full node, integrating all route endpoints.
-  - Blueprint Registration: Registers routes defined in `utxo_verify.py` and `transaction.py` as Blueprints.
+  - Blueprint Registration: Registers routes defined in `utxo_verify.py` and `transaction.py` as Blueprints for modular route management.

 - **`route/utxo_verify.py`**
-  - **UTXO Verification**: Checks if a transaction is spendable within the UTXO set and returns the validity result.
+  - **UTXO Verification**: Validates whether a transaction can spend specific UTXOs within the UTXO set and returns the verification result.

 - **`route/transaction.py`**
-  - **Transaction Processing**: Processes verified transactions to update the UTXO set.
+  - **Transaction Execution**: Executes validated transactions from the mempool, adding their outputs to the UTXO set, removing spent UTXOs, and recording spent transactions in the STXO set (`transaction.txt`).

 ## 🛠 Tech Stack